The Downfall of DOM and the Rise of UI Testing

 There are a lot of powerful features in RFA, but they boil down to one important point - anybody can write RFA tests, meaning no code and no engineers are required to write or maintain your tests.

 This gives your organization the flexibility to decide who should own quality.
-At Rainforest, engineers are responsible to writing/editing RFA tests related to the feature they are working on because they have the most insight into how the feature is supposed to work, they are intimately familiar with the product (we use Rainforest to test Rainforest!), and we believe it is the most efficient way for us to operate.
+At Rainforest, engineers are responsible to writing/editing RFA tests related to the feature they are working on because they have the most insight into how the feature is supposed to work, they are intimately familiar with the product (we use Rainforest to test Rainforest since 2013!), and we believe it is the most efficient way for us to operate.

 You may have noticed the last criteria has strange verbiage: we want a solution that is not brittle in unwanted ways.
 This is because we want a certain measure of brittleness - if something small in our app changes, we should expect some tests to break in particular ways.